How to buy ferry tickets on Andaman Islands, India

 Fortunately, there are two private companies, that do not suffer from bureaucracy and want to do business.
 Makruzz and Green Ocean.
 Tickets can be purchased online or at their offices in Port Blair, Havelock and Neil.
 There two disadvantages of private carriers.
 First is the cost.
 The ticket price is 4 times higher than the cost of the state carrier.
 Second, the private company provides transportation for only two most developed islands: Havelock and Neil.
 If you want to travel cheaply or visit one of the dozens of islands, you need to stay on government ships' deck.

-How to buy a ticket for a state ship
+How to buy a ticket for a state ferry

-The second pitfall is the management of the shipping company.
+The main pitfall in purchasing the tickets is the management of the state shipping company.
 It would be logical for the shipping schedule to be known in advance for the entire season or, at least for a month ahead.
 But we are in India, and India is different.
 Indians can plan the ships schedule for maximum two weeks ahead and tickets are issued only 4 days in advance.
 Therefore, on Monday you can buy tickets for Tuesday, Wednesday and Thursday, and on Thursday you can buy tickets for Friday, Saturday, Sunday and Monday.
-This means that any advance planning is impossible.
+This means that any advance planning s limited to a few days before the ship's departure.

 You will likely find yourself in a situation, where you buy a ticket in one direction to an island, but will not know when you will return back and whether there will be tickets for your return.
 Welcome to India.
 But despite all this complications, we always got to the place we needed and back, but always, it required, planning, fight and stress.
 We spent 5 weeks on the archipelago, so luckily, we had time, and our plans were flexible.